 Hanlon runs the Center for Being, Knowing, Doing in Newburgh, where Quinn frequently gives classes and workshops.
 Coming up this Friday, March 18, “Through the Looking Glass: A Study in Metaphysics” is already sold out at the Newburgh site, but it will be repeated on Tuesday, March 29 at the Addictions Care Center of Albany.
 A series of two classes on “The Power of Decision” will be offered at the Center for Being, Knowing, Doing on Tuesday evenings, April 26 and May 1.
 “Decisive people are successful people,” Quinn declares.

 Also coming up soon is a workshop very close to home, at the Upstairs on 9 Café at the New Paltz Golf Course.
 On Saturday, April 16 from 1 to 4:30 p.m., Quinn will lead an exercise called “Vision Boarding,” in which each participant makes a collage poster illustrating a particular theme aimed at “accessing the subconscious,” then spends time with the group “processing” the meaning of their creations.
+Another workshop will be a vision exercise where participants use compact binoculars to find far off objects to draw, this stretches the artist’s eye muscles in a very beneficial way.
 In a similar workshop that she did last year, with the theme of “What do you want next year to contain?”
 Quinn pasted up a travel promo clipping that said “Come to the heart of Italy.”
 It was before she consciously knew that she wanted to organize a retreat in Umbria, she says, but by envisioning the event she was creating the potential for it to happen.